swampyrad/RadTechWeaponsPack/README.md

      hold a total of 150+5 rounds.
 Remember to hold onto those empties, you'll need them.

-Obrezz Swan-Off Rifle Pistol [orz]
+Obrozz Swan-Off Rifle Pistol [orz]

-- A crude but deadly weapon, used by resistance members of the past for assasinations and self defense.
+- An Obrez'd version of the Boss sniper rifle.
+A crude but deadly weapon, "Obrez" pistols were used by resistance members of the past for assasinations and self defense.
 The stock and barrel have been cut down to make one-handed firing possible, and its small size makes it easier to conceal than a full-length rifle.

 Single Action Revolver [rsa] (.45 LC ammo - [45l])